twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.04-semantic-recall-on-memories/explainer/readme.md

 - [ ] Answer several questions to build up memories

 - [ ] Ask a specific follow-up question like "What do I like drinking?"

-  - Look at the server console to see the query rewriter output
+Look at the server console to see the query rewriter output:

 ```txt
 {